Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 There are many tools available to schedule posts and monitor social media engagement.
 These tools are effective ways to run your social media marketing campaigns easily and timeously, saving you expenses and valuable resources in the long term.
 Some of these tools include:

-Hubspot is a social media management software that saves you time by helping you to easily share blog posts, landing pages and build your marketing campaigns through the use of just one tool.
+Hubspot is a social media management software that saves you time by helping you to easily share blog posts and landing pages and build your marketing campaigns through the use of just one tool.
 You can share posts manually or schedule posts to post directly to LinkedIn, Facebook, Instagram, and Twitter.
 It also has extra features such as monitoring social interactions, SEO tools, and lead management to increase your engagement and social visibility.

 Sprout is an all-in-one social media management platform that lets your entire team plan, organize, schedule, and deliver content with cross-network social publishing.
 It also has features for social media monitoring and analysis.